NREL OpenPATH Tool Enables Expanded E-Bike Pilot Program To Demonstrate Energy-Efficiency Benefits

 Despite this success, however, Haidet said motivation to continue providing data was one of the main challenges 4CORE encountered.
 To address the decline in manual user input, an automatic labeling feature with an error gauge will be integrated into the next phase of the public NREL OpenPATH app.

 Still, 4CORE and Smart Commute are optimistic that the pilot program will expand to increase access to e-bikes.
 The state of Colorado is optimistic, too.
 Colorado's Pollution Reduction Roadmap outlined plans to reduce vehicle trips and statewide emissions, and e-bike usage—especially through this pilot program—is going to play a critical role in achieving this vision.
-The findings from this pilot have already informed the creation of new e-bike incentive programs in Denver, Colorado, and e-bike loan programs in partnership with the New Haven, Connecticut, Clean Cities Coalition.
+The findings from this pilot have already informed the creation of new e-bike incentive programs in Denver, Colorado, and e-bike loan programs in partnership with the New Haven, Connecticut, Clean Cities and Communities Coalition.

 "The learnings we've gained through the CEO e-bike pilot have been incredible.
 I'm now looking forward to seeing how we can maximize NREL OpenPATH's impact beyond Colorado," said K. Shankari, an NREL director's fellow who developed the tool.
 "It's exciting to think how future analyses that are informed by travel pattern data on how e-bike programs work may help shape local, state, national policies around what and how to incentivize regarding e-bike usage."